Pattaya Bay viewed from "Radio Tower" look out.

 2. Less experienced or no experience.
 What should I do?
 Writing letters is NOT the way.
 You need to meet the school or college principal face to face.
 But do prepare a CV.
 So on your next trip to Thailand check out the schools and colleges in the area you wish to stay.
 There are lots of small privately owned schools which offer jobs to English speaking foreigners.
 You might be pleasantly surprised.

 If you have no experience or are not qualified then do your potential students a favour and acquire some basic skills and knowledge through reading and taking a TEFL course.
-Here is a link to a few books which can be purchased on line and are well worth reading to help you with your teaching job in Thailand.

 Visas and Work Permits

 If you get an official post at a major school or university your visa and work permit will be arranged for you.
-This could take some time depending on the relationship that your pending employer has with the MoE [Ministry of Education] Some schools have poor relationships with the MoE and need to jump through numerous hoops to get their teachers legal.
-Other schools have good relationships and find the whole process fairly painless.
+This could take some time depending on the relationship that your pending employer has with the MoE [Ministry of Education]

 If you are coming to just 'take a look', just turn up as a tourist and do your research.
 If you decide to take a job, then that's the time to think about getting your passport sorted out.
 However you will have to leave Thailand to get your NON Immigrant "B" visa.

-To work legally as a teacher in Thailand you will need a non-immigrant visa category "B" , a work permit and a teachers licence.
+To work legally as a teacher in Thailand you will need a non-immigrant visa category "B", a work permit and a teachers licence.
 You get the visa from a Thai Consulate outside Thailand and the work permit from the Labour Department in Thailand, usually situated in the provincial capital, within easy distance of your place of work.

-The teachers licence and work permit should be arranged by the school.
-To get the Visa you need some kind of contract of employment or at the very least a letter from your prospective employers.
 Many schools do not actually know how to get licenses and work permits for foreign teachers, or do not have a member of staff who has ever done it.
 In this case things can get very drawn out with the application being postponed indefinitely.

 If the Thais like you and you like them you've probably got the job.
 Thais outside Bangkok can be a little shy of foreigners and also remember that although they're often depicted as fun-loving, happy-go-lucky folk (which they often are), they are also very strong-minded and have struggled for centuries to preserve their spirit of independence.